WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; Sudbury; Mrs Roberts' House; Fire Station

 Story: The newspapers carry details of the trial of Robert Saunders, accused of murdering his boss's wife during a robbery.
 Holmes believes him innocent, but is sure he will be convicted.
-He and Watson visit the burned-out scene of the murder, and hears from a neighbour of how Mrs post's cat, had appeared, hungry, at her kitchen door on the night of the murder and fire.
+He and Watson visit the burned-out scene of the murder, and hear from a neighbour how Mrs Post's cat had appeared hungry at her kitchen door on the night of the murder and fire.
 When the fire chief tells him of a burned-up corset and an alarm clock that was still ticking after the fire Holmes is able to solve the case.

 "The Darlington Substitution" (2005)